Student Gains Valuable Experience Working in France, Contributes to Better Community

 She was able to develop suggestions for improving existing programs due to her time working directly with members of the community as she was able to learn directly what they needed.

 “I could really see the gaps that existed in this community by immersing myself in it,” says Oyinola.
-“It is important to develop ideas and theories, but hands-on ground work is essential for the success of any project like this.
+“It is important to develop ideas and theories, but the hands-on groundwork is essential for the success of any project like this.
 That and listening to what those individuals were telling me.”

 Since she was a junior in high school, Oyinlola has been interested in economic development.
 After gaining first-hand experience in Arques, she hopes to take all that she has learned and apply it to countries in Africa.